Photo-assisted spin transport in double quantum dots with spin-orbit interaction

-The Hamiltonian above does not explicitly include excited states of the QD confining potential.
-However, in combination with the SOC and an ac electric field, the intra-dot dynamics result in the appearance of an effective magnetic field~\cite{Rashba2008}, as employed for the manipulation of spin qubits in EDSR protocols.
-In the present model, this effective magnetic field is contained in $\hat{H}_1(t)$.
-We derive this term in the context of a Schrieffer-Wolff transformation (SWT) in \ref{sec:OME_term}.
-Under SOC, inter- and intra-dot dynamics yield distinct contributions to the spin motion~\cite{Khomitsky2011}.
-Hence, we will refer to this term as the orbital magneto-electric effect (OME) in order to distinguish it from the similar effective magnetic field that arises due to the inter-dot dynamics of the spin, which we refer to as the tunneling magneto-electric effect (TME).
+The Hamiltonian above does not explicitly include the excited states of the QD confining potential.
+However, when combined with the SOC and an ac electric field, the intra-dot dynamics leads to the emergence of an effective magnetic field~\cite{Rashba2008}, which is utilized for manipulating spin qubits in EDSR protocols.
+This effective magnetic field is contained in $\hat{H}_1(t)$ in our model.
+We obtain this term through a Schrieffer-Wolff transformation (SWT), and we present its derivation in \ref{sec:OME_term}.
+Under SOC, both the inter- and intra-dot dynamics contribute to the spin motion in distinct ways~\cite{Khomitsky2009,Khomitsky2011,Khomitsky2012}.
+Thus, we refer to this term as the orbital magneto-electric effect (OME) to distinguish it from the similar effective magnetic field that arises from the inter-dot dynamics of the spin, which we refer to as the tunneling magneto-electric effect (TME).
 This effect appears as a result of a finite spin-flip tunneling amplitude, and we discuss it in more detail in \cref{sec:Out-of-res}.

-The OME is orthogonal to the SOC vector and therefore we consider it along the x-direction.
-Moreover, for a homogeneous electric field along the axis of the DQD, the OME term is the same in both dots $\beta_\mathrm{L}(t)=\beta_\mathrm{R}(t)=\beta(t)$.
-Here, we consider $\beta(t)=\beta_\mathrm{SO}\cos(\omega t)$, with $\beta_{\mathrm{SO}}\in \mathds{R}$.
-Note that the frequency of the OME term is the same as $\epsilon_L(t)$, as it arises from the same applied voltage.
-The static contribution to the electric field produces only a negligible rotation of the spin axis, and we disregard this effect in the following (see \ref{sec:OME_term}).
-Finally, we remark that the OME term appears only for $E_z\neq 0$, which is needed to break time-reversal symmetry.
+The OME is orthogonal to the SOC vector, so it is oriented along the $x$-direction.
+Furthermore, if the electric field is homogeneous along the axis of the DQD, the OME term is the same in both dots, denoted by $\beta_\mathrm{L}(t)=\beta_\mathrm{R}(t)=\beta(t)$.
+Here, we consider $\beta(t)=\beta_\mathrm{SO}\cos(\omega t)$, where $\beta_{\mathrm{SO}}\in \mathds{R}$.
+Note that the frequency of the OME term is identical to that of $\epsilon_L(t)$ since it arises from the same applied voltage.
+We neglect the negligible rotation of the spin axis produced by the static contribution of the electric field in the following (see \ref{sec:OME_term}).
+Finally, we note that the OME term only appears for $E_z\neq 0$ since it requires breaking time-reversal symmetry.
 In the case where $E_z$ is small, the hyperfine interaction may produce an equivalent effect~\cite{Rashba2008}.

 The total Hamiltonian, written on the basis $\left\{\ket{L\uparrow}, \ket{L\downarrow}, \ket{R\uparrow},\ket{R\downarrow}\right\}$, reads